COVID-19: 360 Is Here For You. Read More

 Centralized Data Saving

-The best part of using electronic health records is that you’ll store all patient information in one place.
-That ensures better recordkeeping and will go a long way in facilitating easy decision-making.
-Patients may find it odd that their doctor (who they just met) knows their health information from their last visit.
-While some may think that this jeopardizes privacy, how can a doctor provide the best possible care without all the necessary information?
-And sometimes, patients may withhold information critical to their health diagnosis, so you can’t rely on their word.
-EHRs save patients’ data in a central, secure location, where medical practitioners can access data easily.
+The best part of using electronic health records is storing all patient information in one place.
+That ensures better record keeping and will go a long way in facilitating easy decision-making.
+Patients may find it odd that their doctor (whom they just met) knows their health information from their last visit.
+While some may think this jeopardizes privacy, how can a doctor provide the best care without all the necessary information?
+Sometimes, patients may withhold information critical to their health diagnosis, so you can’t rely on their word.
+EHRs save patients’ data in a central, secure location where medical practitioners can access data quickly.

 Cost-Saving in The Long Run

-While it’s hectic to record each patient’s records on paper, the cost you’ll incur doesn’t make it any easier.
-Manual records are time-consuming and pretty expensive to maintain.
+While recording each patient’s records on paper is hectic, the cost you’ll incur doesn’t make it any easier.
+Manual forms are time-consuming and pretty expensive to maintain.
 You’ll also need an employee (who you’ll pay) to oversee file maintenance, without forgetting the need to have file racks and labels that are all expensive and unnecessary in the modern age where technology is at your disposal.
 Going digital will save you a lot of bucks in the long run.
-You’ll only need few computers and a reliable internet source to save and access medical data efficiently.
+You’ll only need a few computers and a reliable internet source to save and access medical data efficiently.

 Do You Need EHR Transcription Services?
 A Medical Transcription Company Can Help

-EHRs will be beneficial for your healthcare facility, but they certainly don’t come without drawbacks.
+EHRs will benefit your healthcare facility, but they certainly don’t come without drawbacks.
 For instance, the time it takes a doctor to type in data on the EHR is much longer than dictating a patient visit accurately.
-It can also be tiring to key in the information while maintaining a conversation with the patient.
-Medical transcription services provide an avenue for doctors to spend quality time with the patient and then dictate the visit for the transcriptionist to complete directly into the EHR.
-That helps save time and spares medical practitioners from burnout and the complications that come with erroneous typing.
+It can also be tiring to key in the information while conversing with the patient.
+Medical transcription services allow doctors to spend quality time with the patient and then dictate the visit for the transcriptionist to complete directly into the EHR.
+That helps save time and spares medical practitioners from burnout and the complications of erroneous typing.

 EHR transcription brings vast benefits to the medical industry.
-However, it can be challenging to dive right into it or incorporate it into your system.
+However, diving right into it or incorporating it into your system can be challenging.
 Furthermore, you’ll need a reliable medical transcription company to help with the EHR transcription process.
 If you haven’t already adopted EHRs, you’re missing out on a lot!